Find Out How to Get More Flexible Muscles

 - It prevents pain and other impediments to certain movements and activities.

 What happens when you don’t have flexible muscles?

 - You are more likely to get injured and have pain.

 - You are less able to react.

-- You burn fewer calories since your muscle movement is reduced.
+- You’ll burn fewer calories since your muscle movement is reduced.

-- You get more muscle spasms and cramps.
+- It can cause more muscle spasms and cramps.